ryanbarringtoncox/ryanbarringtoncox.github.io/book-notes/the-art-of-unix-programming/index.md

   - Transparency means you can see what it does
   - Discoverability means you can get in there and start tweaking code

-fetchmail is an interesting case.  adding the -v flag spits out everything that’s happening when you run it - querying server, running scripts, communicating, etc - it basically shows everything that’s happening.
-This makes debugging very easy.
-“Don’t let your debugging tools be mere afterthoughts or treat them as throwaways.”
-\\
-\\
-gcc stages: preprocessor=>parser=>code generator=>assembler=>linker
-\\
-The first three stages take in and emit text, the assembler emits binary code for linker to take in.
-Like fetchmail, debugging is built into the program.
-Command line flags show you what’s happening at each stage.
-\\
-\\
-terminfo uses the unix file system as a database.
-Look in usr/share/terminfo/ and you’ll see a bunch of subdirectories that are named 0-9, a-z.
-Rather than scanning a long text file on startup for the right data, it takes less time to index the file system and open the desired file.
-Also, you can use unix’s built-in permissions instead of writing your own.
-This is an example of the everything-is-a-file approach.
-The tradeoff, in this example, is space b/c file systems normally allocate 4k for every non-empty disk file.
-However, space is cheap these days and quicker startup times are awesome.
-\\
-\\
 Transparent and discoverable code will be easier to debug, maintain and share, making it more likely to survive forward-porting, maintenance and time.
 Some things to ask yourself when you’re trying to be transparent/discoverable:

   - What is max depth of procedure-call hierarchy?
 How many levels will human brain have to call to understand what’s happening.  (“If it’s more than four, beware”)